phoebeelimdink/govdink/_getting-started/4g-github-newfolder.md

 3. In your repository, click on "Create new file" button
 4. Under the "Name your file..." section, create the directory by specifying folder-name/ignore.md
 5. Click on "Commit new file" button

+> Remember to delete `ignore.md` after you upload or create at least 1 other file